Rammerhead/ramzet/README.md

 All zet commands error out if `ZETDIR` is unset

 1. `zetentry`: Opens a new zet note/entry using the current isosec as the filename.
-If you don't save the file, it will be automatically removed.

 2. `zetget`: Takes an isosec as an argument and opens it in your `EDITOR`.
 Errors out if the given argument is not an isosec.